Hero Background Image

 Speakers

-• Professor Kostiantyn Koshelenko is Ukraine’s Deputy of Social Policy for Digital Transformation and author of "Management in Times of War."
+• Professor Kostiantyn Koshelenko is Ukraine’s Deputy Minister of Social Policy for Digital Development, Digital Transformation, and Digitalization and author of the book, "Management in Times of War: Leadership Examples from Ukraine's Government and Private Sector."

 • Professor Todor Tagarev is Head of the Center for Security and Defense Management, Institute of ICT, Bulgarian Academy of Sciences.
 Professor Tagarev has held several senior positions in Bulgaria’s Ministry of Defense, including two terms as Defense Minister – June 2023 - April 2024 and March – May 2013.